 We offer a variety of ways to worship and expand your faith.
 You may join us in-person or virtually.
 Regardless of which way you join us for, you will experience a sense of spiritual recharge and deep connection with God while uniting with others who are also looking for the same.

 Sunday Morning Worship

 9:15AM – Sanctuary

-This hour-long service offers a blend of traditional worship elements, confessions, statement of faith and a pulpit-led sermon.
+Our hour-long service offers a classic outlook on worship, which includes hymn-led music, a blend of traditional worship elements, confessions, statement of faith and a pulpit-led sermon.
 Hymns open and close the service as well as provide another opportunity to unite to offer praise to the Lord.
-Occasionally special music is provided by children, youth and adult vocal and handbell choirs, as well as instrumental ensembles.
+Special music is often provided by children, youth and adult vocal and handbell choirs, as well as instrumental ensembles.
 We celebrate Holy Communion eight Sundays each year, inviting all who profess faith in Jesus to partake.
 Special events and holidays are often included and recognized.
 During this service, childcare for preschool children (kindergarten and younger) is provided in our nursery.

 Communion during the Morning Worship is celebrated at these times: